davidles/landing/README.md

-# Landing Page using Tailwind CSS and React JS
+# Vite React Landing Page with Tailwind CSS

-This project is a simple landing page template built with React JS and styled using Tailwind CSS.
-The goal of this landing page is to showcase the capabilities of Tailwind CSS and demonstrate its seamless integration with React.
+Welcome to the Vite-powered React landing page template that leverages Tailwind CSS for styling.

 ## Features

-- **Responsive Design**: The landing page is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.
+- **Fast Development:**: Built on Vite, this landing page offers a fast development environment with near-instantaneous hot module replacement.

 - **Tailwind CSS Integration**: Tailwind CSS, a utility-first CSS framework, is utilized to style the components, providing a clean and efficient way to manage styles.